Parallel Logical Measurements via Quantum Code Surgery: Introduction

-Zhang \& Li's techniques have two main drawbacks: (a) they use the CKBB scheme for measurement, which leads to a worst-case space overhead at least quadratic in $d$, and (b) their scheme cannot measure operators containing $Y$ terms in parallel without using ancillary logical $\ket{Y}$ states, as proposed by Ref.~\cite[Fig.~10]{CC} in the context of twist-free lattice surgery.
+Zhang \& Li's techniques have three main limitations: (a) they use the CKBB scheme for measurement, which leads to worst-case space overheads of $\CO(t\omega(\log t + d))$ and $\CO(t^2\omega d)$ for measurement by brute-force branching and devised sticking respectively, both of which are at least quadratic in $d$ as $\omega \geq d$ \footnote{Note that even if $\omega \in \CO(n)$, $d$ will be asymptotically much larger than $\log^3\omega$ unless $d$ is exponentially smaller than $n$.
+Thus when taking the same logical representatives as input, our scheme is asymptotically more efficient than Zhang \& Li in most reasonable cases, with hyperbolic surface codes a notable exception~\cite{breuckmann2017hyperbolic}.}. (b) Their scheme cannot measure operators containing $Y$ terms in parallel without using ancillary logical $\ket{Y}$ states, as proposed by Ref.~\cite[Fig.~10]{CC} in the context of twist-free lattice surgery.
 To prepare these logical $\ket{Y}$ states, Zhang \& Li required that the LDPC code used must support a transversal logical $S$ gate which is a non-trivial assumption.
 Distillation, as an alternative, would be much more costly.
+Moreover, even to measure operators containing a mixture of $X$ and $Z$ terms in parallel Zhang \& Li required ancillary logical $\ket{0}$ states. (c) Their scheme is specific to Calderbank-Shor-Steane (CSS) codes, rather than more general stabiliser codes.